StefanRadu-ITSERVER/website/docs/csharp/arrays/declaration.md

 title: Declaration
 ---

-## Arrays in C#
+# Declaring Arrays

-We are going to learn about creating and initializing arrays in C#.
+Let's see how we can create and initialize arrays in C#.

 ## How to create arrays?

-Let's see how we can create an array in C#.
 Basically, there are a couple of ways and semantic differences that you can use.
 We are going through some of them and then conclude which ones to use in the future :smirk:

-So, let's use the `string` type as the type for the array (but you can make it as any type as you want: `int`, `double`, `Object`, `array` etc.).
+So, let's use the `string` type as the type for our array (you can choose any type you want: `int`, `double`, `Object`, `array` etc.).

 ### Declaration